rojosinalma/rojosinalma/README.md

 - AI RAG/Multimodal/MCPs, building and using CLI tools, building chat bots, system automation and other stuff that you can do without browsers.
 - Backend applications, APIs, IoT and interacting with the internet in different ways
 - Playing around with new stuff in my Homelab
-- Anything Open Source (Specially if I can contribute to it :D)
+- Anything Open Source (specially if I can contribute to it :D)